capedium/Getting-and-Cleaning-Data-Course-Project/README.md

 This is the tidy dataset produced by my R script.
 It is included just for reference.
 You can generate the same dataset using the "run_analysis.R" file and the accelerometers data set.

+To view this file in a more friendly way, you can run the following code in R:

+	newdata2 <- read.table("tidydata.txt", header=TRUE)
+	View(newdata2)

 * README.md

 It is the file you are looking at describing how the files are and how they works.